 Bottom Line: If you want a wide, strong and sturdy collar, and you don’t mind a relatively bland aesthetic, you’ll love the MEIKAI Heavy-Duty Collar.
 Most owners were very pleased with the collar’s durability, and the low price point (it is a few dollars cheaper than either of the other models reviewed above) makes it an incredible value.

-Have you ever used wide dog collars for your canines?
+Have you ever used wide dog collars for your large breed?
 Was there a specific reason you did so?
 How did it work out for you and your pup?
-We’d love to hear all about your experiences with wide dog collars in the comments below.
+We’d love to hear all about your experiences with collars for large dogs in the comments below.